daikonmaster/Store_location_analysis/README.md

 # Store_location_analysis
 Geospatial analysis for Silpo store location in Kyiv

-## To view complete notebook with maps I recommedn domloading it, as it will not probably render maps on Github
+## To view complete notebook with maps I recommend downloading it, as it will not probably render maps on Github
 (HTML maps also available)

 ## Project Overview